 There may be other questions that you want HMRC to answer relating to the Stamp Duty that applies to your transfer of shares or land.
-The transfer doesn’t have to have taken place for you to request an informal opinion about it.
+The transfer does not need to have taken place for you to request an informal opinion about it.

 How to request an informal opinion

-To request an informal opinion in writing, send a letter to Birmingham Stamp Office stating clearly what you want HMRC to give its view on, quoting any reference that you have.
-Mark your letter ‘Stamp Duty’.
+To request an informal opinion, email Birmingham Stamp Office stating clearly what you want HMRC to give its view on, quoting any reference that you have.
+Mark the email subject ‘Stamp Duty informal opinion’.

-To help HMRC to deal with your request as quickly as possible, include photocopies of any relevant documents, such as stock transfer forms or documents connected with the sale or lease of land.
+To help HMRC to deal with your request as quickly as possible, send electronic copies (for example, a scanned PDF) of any relevant documents, such as stock transfer forms or documents connected with the sale or lease of land.